 This event is similar to the hammer throw as seen in modern-day track and field competitions, though with some differences.
 In the Scottish event, a round metal ball (weighing 16 or 22 lb for men or 12 or 16 lb for women) is attached to the end of a shaft about 4 feet in length and made out of wood, bamboo, rattan, or plastic.
 With the feet in a fixed position, the hammer is whirled about one’s head and thrown for distance over the shoulder.
 Hammer throwers sometimes employ specially designed footwear with flat blades to dig into the turf to maintain their balance and resist the centrifugal forces of the implement as it is whirled about the head.
 This substantially increases the distance attainable in the throw.

 Also known as the weight for distance event, the weight throw is actually two separate events, one using a light (28 lb for men and 14 lb for women) and the other a heavy (56 lb for men, 42 lb for masters men, and 28 lb for women) weight.
 The weights are made of metal and have a handle attached either directly or by means of a chain.
 The implement is thrown using one hand only, but otherwise using any technique.
 Usually a spinning technique is employed.
 The longest throw wins.
-Weight over the bar, also known as weight for height.
-The athletes attempt to toss a 56 pound (4 stone) weight with an attached handle over a horizontal bar using only one hand.
+In Weight Over The Bar, also known as Weight for Height, the athletes attempt to toss a 56 pound (4 stone) weight with an attached handle over a horizontal bar using only one hand.
 Each athlete is allowed three attempts at each height.
 Successful clearance of the height allows the athlete to advance into the next round at a greater height.
-The competition is determined by the highest successful toss with fewest misses being used to break tie scores.
+The winner is determined by the highest successful toss, with fewest misses being used to break tie scores.